lgmorand/workshop-aca/_entries/03-05 scaling.md

 {% collapsible %}

-Open the UI Container App and the `Revision Management` tab.
+Open the `UI` Container App and the `Revision Management` tab.
 Click on `Create a new revision`.
-In the first page, specify a name suffix and click on the `Next` button.
+In the first page, specify a name suffix, for instance `autoscale` and click on the `Next` button.

 In the scale part, configure the limits between 1 and 5 replicas.